Top 50 Irish Slang Words and Phrases (From a Local)

-This is a hard one to explain because the meaning of “Grand” varies substantially.
-In the true Irish meaning of the word, “Grand” means ok, fine, or adequate.
-Depending on the tone of voice and situation of usage it could mean anything from very good to absolutely dreadful.
+This is a hard one to explain because the meaning of “grand” Irish slang varies substantially.
+The true grand meaning in Ireland is okay, fine, or adequate.
+Depending on the tone of voice and situation of usage, the grand meaning in Irish could be anything from very good to absolutely dreadful.

 7. Sure look